 We only recommend driving the Amalfi Coast if you will be visiting from mid-October through the end of April.
 During this time, it is the low season.
 Traffic is relatively light, so it is a lot easier to get around.
 But you could still have issues parking.
 The next best option is to hire a driver during this time and let them handle the stress of driving and finding a parking space.

 In 2022, an alternating license plate system was instituted on Amalfi Drive and added to Sorrento Coast Drive in 2023.

 - These rules apply to rental cars.
 Cars belonging to locals, taxis, and buses are exempt.

-- Rental cars with a license plate ending in an odd number can drive Amalfi Drive on odd numbered days.
-Rental cars with a license plate ending in an even number can drive Amalfi Drive on even numbered days.
+- Rental cars with a license plate ending in an odd number cannot drive Amalfi Drive on odd numbered days.
+Rental cars with a license plate ending in an even number cannot drive Amalfi Drive on even numbered days.

-- The rule is in effect from 10 am to 6 pm for the entire month of August and for weekends from June 15 to September 30.
+- The rule is in effect for the entire month of August and for weekends from June 15 to September 30 (I have read conflicting information that it is only weekends from June 15 to September 30 and every day from this time period).
 Some holidays, such as Easter, are also included.